AndrejaCH/kickstarter-analysis/README.md

 :heavy_check_mark: There are significant more campaigns with a set goal under $25,000 than campaigns above $25,000.

 ### Limitations of the dataset
-:exclamation:This dataset -- .xlxs or Excel file -- is a *flat-file* and is mainly used for preparatory data analysis and visualization.
-It is a great tool indeed since doesn’t require a specific query language to retrieve data, it is widely used, easy to learn, and very versatile, since covers many fields of the data pipeline: exploratory data analysis, data validation, data visualization, and data analysis.
+:exclamation:This dataset -- .xlsx or Excel file -- is a *flat-file* and is mainly used for preparatory data analysis and visualization.
+It is a great tool indeed since doesn’t require a specific query language to retrieve data, it is widely used and easy to learn.
+Excel is also very versatile since covers many fields of the data pipeline: exploratory data analysis, data validation, data visualization, and data analysis.
 These are great aspects but have some drawbacks as well.
-As mentioned above, Excel is a *flat-file* where data is separated by commas or tabs, with one record per line without internal hierarchy (3); therefore, those files are not meant for deeper analysis rather for ‘at-a-glance summary metrics’ (4).
+As mentioned above, Excel is a *flat-file* and by definition, a flat-file is a file where data is separated by commas or tabs, with one record per line without internal hierarchy (3); therefore, those files are not meant for deeper analysis rather for ‘at-a-glance summary metrics’ (4).

-:exclamation:Duplicates and multiple versions of datasets are one of the biggest issues of data accuracy.
-Excel files are easy (and it is done more than has to be) to duplicate what can lead to inaccuracy and referring to outdated data.
+:exclamation:Excel files are easy to duplicate, and it is done more than has to be, what can lead to inaccuracy and referring to outdated data.
+Duplicates and multiple versions of datasets are one of the biggest issues of data accuracy.

 :exclamation:Multiple access problem.
 Excel files are inconvenient when multiple people need to work on the same excel file at the same time.

 :exclamation:Not suitable for a large amount of data.
 Excel has limitation of 1,048,576 rows and 16,384 XFD columns.

-:exclamation:When filter value is selected this information is not displayed on pivot chart.
+:exclamation:Selected filter is not displayed on the pivot chart itself.

 <p align="center">
 <img src="graphics/FilterDisplay.PNG" width="30%" height="30%">
 </p>

-If the chart is missing or lacking a descriptive title, especially when we save Pivot charts in separate directories apart from corresponding pivot tables, visualization can be misleading if we don't see which filter is selected.
+If the chart is missing or lacking a descriptive title, especially when we save Pivot charts in separate directories apart from corresponding pivot tables, visualization can be misleading.

 ### Recommendations for additional tables and graphs